wtx415/decagon-wtx/README.md

   - Note: Set the `OPENAI_API_KEY` environment variable in the `.env` file

 3. To see the resulting datasets, please check the `datasets` folder.

+## Disclaimer
+- The datasets are stored using git lfs.
+However, the raw dataset that is expected at the path `datasets/notion/raw/data.json` is not stored in the repository due to its large size that also exceeds the LFS size limit.
+To generate the raw dataset, please run the script `python datajobs/notion/script/scrape_help_articles.py`.